influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.7/administration/upgrading.md

 ### Step 4: Update the data node configuration file

+Migrate any custom settings from your previous data node configuration file.

-To enable either HTTPS or Time Series Index (TSI), you must update the data node configuration file (`influxdb.conf`).
+To enable either HTTPS or Time Series Index (TSI), update the data node configuration file (`influxdb.conf`).

 #### To enable HTTPS